jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 ## Clauses

-Clauses can be found for instance in an `if` statement or in a `where` clause from querying languages.
+Clauses can be found in an `if` statement or in a `where` clause from querying languages.

-This might look as follows in another language:
+This might look as follows in a textual language:

 ```c#
 if { ... }
 ```

-The following notation represents a clause:
+It is represented graphically in Circular like this:

 <img src="images/1.%20Commands%20Main%20Concepts.020.png" width="100" />

 So a clause can be expressed as:

+- inside a diamond
 - a square
-- inside a diamond

 because it is:

-- not executed directly
-- but embedded in a statement
+- embedded in a statement
+- may or may not execute

 ## Lambda Expressions

-The notation for clauses and lambda expressions might actually be interchangeable.
+The notation for clauses and lambda expressions are pretty much interchangeable.

-A lambda expression might be found in other programming languages as sort of a short notation for a function, embedded inside other statements.
+A lambda might be found in other programming languages as sort of a short notation for a function, embedded right inside a code line.

 In another programming language it might look like this: